Car crashes into crowd at Carnival in German town of Volkmarsen, at least 30 people injured | DW | 24.02.2020

-People have suffered life-threatening injuries after a vehicle drove into a parade in the small German town.
+People have suffered life-threatening injuries after a vehicle drove into a parade in a town in central Germany.
 Children were also among those injured.

 The town of Volkmarsen is in the state of Hesse, some 280 kilometers (175 miles) west of Berlin.
 Dozens of ambulances were called to the scene, as well as a helicopter.